linode/docs/docs/guides/web-servers/nginx/how-to-install-nginx-almalinux-8/index.md

 ## Conclusion

-To learn more about NGINX's features and capabilities, check out our guide [A Comparison of the NGINX and Apache Web Servers](/docs/guides/comparing-nginx-and-apache-web-servers/).
+To learn more about NGINX's features and capabilities, check out our [A Comparison of the NGINX and Apache Web Servers](/docs/guides/comparing-nginx-and-apache-web-servers/) guide.

-For more advanced configuration options, including security and performance optimizations and TLS setup, see our four-part series on NGINX:
+For more advanced configuration options, including security and performance optimizations and TLS setup, see our four-part Getting Started series on NGINX.

 - [Part 1: Installation and Basic Setup](/docs/web-servers/nginx/nginx-installation-and-basic-setup/)
 - [Part 2: (Slightly More) Advanced Configurations](/docs/web-servers/nginx/slightly-more-advanced-configurations-for-nginx/)
 - [Part 3: Enable TLS for HTTPS Connections](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/)
 - [Part 4: TLS Deployment Best Practices](/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx/)